 In November 2018, Hercules granted the first 6-month extension of the interest-only period.
-Accordingly, this resulted in the deferment of principal payments until August 1, 2019, at which time the Company will be required to make 24 equal monthly payments of principal and interest, in the approximate amount of \$0.9 million through July 2021.
-The end-of-term payments under the 2016 Amendment, in the amount of \$0.3 million, and the 2017 Amendment, in the approximate amount of \$0.8 million, continue to be due on their original due dates of December 1, 2019 and July 1, 2021, respectively.
+Accordingly, this resulted in the deferment of principal payments until August 1, 2019, at which time the Company resumed making 24 equal monthly payments of principal and interest, in the approximate amount of \$0.9 million through July 2021.
+The outstanding principal balance as of December 31, 2019 was approximately \$16.2 million

-The unamortized discount to be recognized over the remainder of the loan period was approximately \$1.0 million and \$1.5 million as of December 31, 2018 and 2017, respectively.
+The unamortized discount to be recognized over the remainder of the loan period was approximately \$0.4 million and \$1.0 million as of December 31, 2019 and December 31, 2018, respectively.

 The loans are secured by a lien on all the Company's personal property (other than intellectual property), whether owned or acquired after the date of the First Loan Agreement.
 The 2017 Loan Agreement defines events of default, including the occurrence of an event that results in a material adverse effect upon the Company's business operations, properties, assets or condition (financial or otherwise), its ability to perform its obligations or upon the ability of the lenders to enforce any of their rights or remedies with respect to such obligations, or upon the collateral under the 2017 Loan Agreement, the related liens or the priority thereof.
-As of December 31, 2018, the Company was in compliance with all loan covenants, Hercules has not asserted any events of default and the Company does not believe that there has been a material adverse change as defined in the 2017 Loan Agreement.
+As of December 31, 2019, the Company was in compliance with all loan covenants, Hercules has not asserted any events of default and the Company does not believe that there has been a material adverse change as defined in the 2017 Loan Agreement.